Stephen K. Benjamin: Political career

-In 1999, Benjamin was appointed by Democratic Governor Jim Hodges to lead the South Carolina Department of Probation, Parole, and Pardon Services, a position which he held until 2003.
-In 2002, Benjamin led an unsuccessful campaign for attorney general of South Carolina as a Democratic candidate, losing to Republican Henry McMaster by a margin of 11%.
+In 1999, Benjamin was appointed by Democratic Governor Jim Hodges to serve as Director of the South Carolina Department of Probation, Parole, and Pardon Services, a position he held until 2003.
+In 2002, Benjamin ran as the Democratic nominee for Attorney General of South Carolina, but was defeated by Republican Henry McMaster, losing by a margin of 11 percent.

-During the 2000 presidential election, Benjamin was a South Carolina state co-chair of GoreNet.
-GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.
+During the 2000 presidential election, Benjamin served as a South Carolina state co-chair of GoreNet, a grassroots organization that supported Al Gore's campaign.
+GoreNet focused on online organizing, grassroots mobilization, and hosting small-dollar donor events.